Mariana Pineda

-Mariana de Pineda y Muñoz, generally known as Mariana Pineda, (1 September 1804 in Granada – 26 May 1831 in Granada) was a Spanish liberalist heroine.
+Mariana de Pineda y Muñoz, generally known as Mariana Pineda, (1 September 1804 in Granada – 26 May 1831 in Granada) was a Spanish liberalist heroin.
 May 26th, the anniversary of her execution, is a local holiday in the city of Granada.

 Biography

 Mariana Pineda was the daughter of Mariano de Pineda y Ramírez, a Granadan ship captain and knight of the Order of Calatrava, and María de los Dolores Muñoz y Bueno, from Lucena, who was much younger and of lower social status.
-For unknown reasons the couple were never married, but lived for a time in Seville, where they had a daughter who died shortly after birth.
+For unknown reasons, the couple were never married, but lived for a time in Seville, where they had a daughter who died shortly after birth.
 After moving to Granada, where they lived in separate houses, they had a second daughter, Mariana.
 Mother and daughter moved into Mariano Pineda's residence for a time, until Pineda denounced María Dolores and the two fled.
-On November 12, 1805, María Dolores was arrested and forced to return her daughter Mariana into the custody of her father.
+On 12 November 1805, María Dolores was arrested and forced to return her daughter Mariana into the custody of her father.

 After Pineda's death, Mariana Pineda passed into the custody of one of his brothers, and subsequently into that of José de Mesa and Úrsula de la Press, young dependents of her uncle's, under whose charge she remained for most of her childhood.

-In October of 1819, a fifteen-year-old Mariana married Manuel Peralta Valte, a liberal army officer eleven years her senior.
-Five months later she gave birth to a son, José María, and the following year to a daughter, Úrsula Maria.
+In October 1819, a fifteen-year-old Mariana married Manuel Peralta Valte, a liberal army officer eleven years her senior.
+Five months later she gave birth to a son, José María, and the following year to a daughter, Úrsula María.
 In August 1822, her husband died, leaving her an eighteen-year-old widow with two young children.